mcallistertad/embedded-client/README.md

 The Skyhook embeeded-lib is a small library written in C. It is intended to be included in embedded targets (e.g., IoT devices) to allow those devices to use the Skyhook Precision Location service in order to obtain an estimate of the geolocation of the device on which it runs.
+This repo also includes a sample client application which illustrates how the library can be used by your application (see below).

 Dependencies
 ------------